 On February 17, 1815, President James Madison signed the Treaty of Ghent, officially putting an end to the War of 1812.
-But for Constitution, at sea three thousand miles away, the war was not over yet.
-This Friday marks the 200th anniversary of her last victory of the war.
-In fact, apart from a few shots fired in anger in later years, this was the last time the frigate engaged in active combat during her long career.
+But for Constitution, at sea 3,000 miles away, the war was not over yet.
+February 17, 2015 marks the 200th anniversary of Constitution‘s last victory of the war.
+In fact, apart from a few shots fired in anger in later years, this was the last time the frigate engaged in active combat during its long career.

-Having escaped from British blockaders off Boston on December 18, 1814, the ship and her veteran crew had spent the last two months cruising Atlantic sea lanes in search of prizes.
+Having escaped from British blockaders off Boston on December 18, 1814, the ship and its veteran crew had spent the last two months cruising Atlantic sea lanes in search of prizes.
 While they’d made a few captures, they still had yet to fall in with a real prize — a British convoy bound to or from the West Indies and the Mediterranean.

 Steering southwest from Portugal, by February 20 they were about 60 leagues (180 nautical miles) east northeast of the island of Madeira.
 The light northeast breeze failed to dissipate the slight haze hanging over the water, but at 1 PM the masthead lookout distinguished a large ship sailing to the southwest.
 A half an hour later he spotted another further to the westward.
 Anxious to discover their true character and to prevent their joining company, Constitution’s crew raced aloft to set every sail, and the chase was on.